William Mars-Jones: Judicial career

 Mars-Jones was appointed to the High Court in 1969 and assigned to the Queen's Bench Division, receiving the customary knighthood.
 He presided over a number of high-profile criminal trials.
 In 1976, he tried serial killer Donald Neilson, at Oxford Crown Court and sentenced him to life imprisonment.
 In 1977, he tried several members of the Metropolitan Police's obscene publications squad for corruption.
 In 1978, he tried actor John Bindon for murder (his sympathetic summing-up was thought to have swayed the jury, which acquitted Bindon).
+He presided over the corruption trial of three men in Liverpool Crown Court over the building of Kirkby Ski Slope in spring 1978.

 The same year, he presided over the ABC trial: he described it as an "oppressive prosecution", which led to all charges under section 1 of the Official Secrets Act being dropped by the Attorney-General.
 In 1986, he sentenced Nezar Hindawi, who had tried to blow up an El Al aircraft, to 45 years imprisonment, believed to be the longest determinate criminal sentence in British history.
 He retired in 1990, upon reaching the age of 75.

 Mars-Jones served as president of the University College of North Wales between 1982 and 1995.
-Between 1988–1994, he was president of the London Welsh Trust.
+Between 1988 and 1994, he was president of the London Welsh Trust.
+He was a Member of the Aberystwyth Old Students' Association and served as President (1987–88).

-Family
+Personal life

 He married Sheila Mary Felicity Cobon in 1947; they had three sons.
 The novelist and literary critic Adam Mars-Jones is his son; he published Kid Gloves: A Voyage Round My Father, a memoir about his complex relationship with his father, in 2015.